Sweet, smoky, and spicy BBQ Sauce

 Description

 Sweet and spicy homemade BBQ sauce.
 Simple to make and perfect for grilled pineapple, chicken, veggies, and summer BBQ recipes.
 Use it as a marinade, glaze, or dipping sauce for bold flavour in every bite.
+Get inspired with the video here.

 Ingredients